Meet the OMFS Team of Forest School Educators…

 MELANIE VAN PYPEN:

 Melanie is a Forest School Practitioner who finds her greatest joy simply being in the outdoors!
 She grew up here in Simcoe County playing in her own backyard forest and exploring with her family.
-After completing her Bachelor of Kinesiology at Lakehead University, she travelled to the far north where she lived for some time.
+After completing her Bachelor of Kinesiology at Lakehead University, she travelled to the far north where she lived, learned, and explored for some time.

-Drawn back to the lakes and forests of Ontario, Melanie turned her attention to homeschooling her two young children and began studying Waldorf, Montessori and Forest School educational philosophies.
-She spent time working with a local midwifery practice, leading workshops for parents and teaching babywearing groups regularly.
-Melanie is a certified children’s (and adult) yoga teacher with experience teaching in school settings, children’s homes and, of course, in the outdoors!
-As co-founder and lead-educator at Oro-Medonte Forest School, Melanie teaches with a passion for being in the outdoors, hoping the forest school movement will spark appreciation for all things wild in the next generation.
+Drawn back to the lakes and forests of Ontario, Melanie turned her attention to homeschooling her two young children and began studying Waldorf, Montessori, and Forest School educational philosophies.
+She spent time working with a local midwifery practice, leading workshops for parents, and teaching babywearing groups regularly.
+Melanie is a certified children’s (and adult) yoga teacher with experience teaching in school settings, children’s homes, and, of course, in the outdoors!
+As the founder and lead-educator at Oro-Medonte Forest School, Melanie teaches with a passion for being in the outdoors, hoping the forest school movement will spark an appreciation for all things wild in the next generation.

 Melanie, her husband and their two adventurous children have lived in Oro-Medonte for over a decade and spend their free time canoe tripping, rock climbing, skiing, mountain biking and simply exploring the forests that surround them.
 When not at Forest School, she can be found walking under a full moon, wandering at the pace of her own children, and sitting under a tree, feeling the peace that it provides.
 She feels strongly that children are the cornerstone of our future, and exploring alongside children as they play, learn and connect to nature is a gift she is grateful to offer to this community.

 She has worked and volunteered for local land trust organizations and grassroots ecological farms.
-She believe deeply in the connection of people to nature through food.
+She believes deeply in the connection of people to nature through food.

 She spent many years on Vancouver Island, exploring the forests; gardening; working in various childcare capacities; and teaching adult fitness and children’s yoga.